 On-Demand Panel Discussion

-American & European Specialist in Veterinary Internal Medicine, American Specialist in Vererinary Sports Medicine & Rehabilitation
+American Specialist in Veterinary Internal Medicine, American Specialist in Veterinary Sports Medicine & Rehabilitation

 Stephanie Valberg, the Mary Anne McPhail Dressage Chair in Equine Sports Medicine, is professor and director of the Neuromuscular Diagnostic Laboratory.
 She received her DVM from the University of Guelph Ontario Veterinary College and her PhD in equine exercise physiology from the Swedish University of Agricultural Sciences.
 She is board certified in large animal internal medicine and veterinary sports medicine and rehabilitation.
 Valberg is an international leader in understanding and managing equine neuromuscular disorders.

 The overarching goal of Valberg’s research and clinical work is to define the basis for neuromuscular disorders in horses, develop accurate, minimally invasive diagnostic tests, and produce optimal methods for preventing or managing performance limiting diseases.
 Valberg’s work in equine muscle disease has transformed equine clinical practice.
 Her research has led to the discovery of previously unknown muscle disorders, identification of their genetic basis, and development of nutritional strategies to minimize muscle pain.